Skip to content ↓

 - be open minded and curious when exploring life’s big questions

-Our curriculum policy provides more detail relating to the intention of our curriculum, how we implement our curriculum and the impact it has on the children who work and learn alongside us at Abberley Parochial Primary School.
+Our curriculum policy provides more detail relating to the intention of our curriculum, how we implement our curriculum and the impact it has on the children who work and learn alongside us at Abberley Parochial VC Primary School.